ZoheirHADID/EnergySystemModels-en/docs/source/010-achat-energie/contrat_electricite.rst

    * - LU
      - Longue Usage
    * - CU4_ac
-     - Contrat Unique 4 périodes avec autoproduction collective et/ou alimentation de secours
+     - Single Contract 4 periods with collective self-production and/or backup supply
    * - MU_ac
-     - Multi-usage avec autoproduction collective et/ou alimentation de secours
+     - Multi-use with collective self-production and/or backup supply

 ***BT > 36 kVA***